crawlive/GroupApplication/README.md

 ### Write Notes
 - Notes can be jotted down in the notes box
 - The save button saves the note so the data persists the next time we open the application
-- Existing notes can be editted
+- Existing notes can be edited